Modulated Neural ODEs: Introduction

 \section{Introduction}

 Differential equations are the \textit{de facto} standard for learning dynamics of biological \citep{hirsch2012differential} and physical \citep{tenenbaum1985ordinary} systems.
 When the observed phenomenon is deterministic, the dynamics are typically expressed in terms of ordinary differential equations (ODEs).
-Traditionally, ODEs have been built from a mechanistic perspective, in which states of the observed system, as well as the governing differential function and its parameters, are specified by domain experts.
-The recent surge of auto-differentiation tools in machine learning has enabled \textit{black-box ODEs}, where the differential function is defined by a neural network, e.g. Neural ODEs \citep{chen2018neural}, or a Gaussian process \citep{heinonen2018learning}.
-These approaches have proven successful in learning surrogates for unknown differential functions in a completely data-driven way.
-Furthermore, when used in conjunction with encoder-decoder structures, this family of models can accurately capture the dynamics from high-dimensional sequences such as videos \citep{park2021vid, kanaa2021simple}.
+Traditionally, ODEs have been built from a mechanistic perspective, in which states of the observed system and the governing differential equation with its parameters are specified by domain experts.
+However, when the parametric form is unknown and only observations are available, neural network surrogates can be used to model the unknown differential function, called neural ODEs (\nodes) \cite{chen2018neural}.
+Since its introduction by \cite{chen2018neural}, there has been an abundance of research that uses \node type models for learning differential equation systems and extend it by introducing a recurrent neural networks (RNNs) encoder \citep{rubanova2019latent,kanaa2021simple}, a gated recurrent unit \citep{de2019gru,park2021vid}, or a second order system \citep{yildiz2019ode2vae, norcliffe2020second, xia2021heavy}.

-Despite their expressive power and impressive in-distribution predictive accuracy, neural ODEs often suffer from worsening performance when extrapolated over time \citep{rubanova2019latent}.
-Moreover, in contrast to hand-crafted mechanistic models, latent variable models such as neural ODEs are non-identifiable \citep{wang2021posterior}.
-This gets even worse when the dynamics involve discontinuous jumps and additional non-linear modules such as recurrent neural nets \citep{rubanova2019latent,de2019gru}.
-An orthogonal line of work incorporates inductive biases into architectures by defining Hamiltonian \citep{zhong2019symplectic}, Lagrangian \citep{lutter2019deep}, second-order \citep{yildiz2019ode2vae}, or graph neural network based dynamics \citep{poli2019graph}.
-However, these methods do not address the issue that often the dynamics information in convoluted with content information within the data observations.

-This work aims at disentangling dynamics from static variables in the context of neural ODEs, enabling robust neural ODE models that can generalize across different settings and improve long-term predictions.
-More specifically, we propose to equip the latent dynamics space with \textit{time-invariant} variables that control either the differential function or the mapping from latent variables to observations.
-Considering an example of bouncing objects, our approach allows us to disentangle the dynamic states (\textit{e.g.} object positions and velocities) from the static parameters modulating the dynamics (\textit{e.g.} object sizes and friction), as well as from the static features irrelevant to the dynamics (\textit{e.g.} colors of the objects).
-In our experiments, we show that a disentangled representation is key to achieving better future predictions, as well as generalization across dynamics governed by different static parameters.
-Our contributions are as follows: